 And women’s sexual arousal often comes from fear.

 …Women tend to become physically aroused when they sense any possibility of sexual aggression in their environment.
 This lowers their chance of injury if they are raped.
 It’s not dissimilar to the rush of adrenaline people get when riding rollercoasters or watching horror flicks.” – Jenny Rae Armstrong

 Physical arousal at the possibility of sexual aggression does not mean that a woman is a masochist or submissive.
-Reacting to the book description of something does not mean a woman will like the reality.
+Reacting to the book description of something does not mean a woman will like the reality of it.

 3) If readers in an egalitarian porn-free society will want to be below a man, the conclusion still does not follow that this is God-ordained.

 Part of the gospel message is that this world is fallen.
 We have desires and inclinations that are not from God.
-Our cravings needs redemption.
-The first place female subordination and male rule is predicted in the Bible is as one of the results of the fall, in Genesis 3:16.
-The gospel message say that we – God’s people and the earth – will be saved from the results of the fall.
+Our cravings need redemption.
+The first time that female subordination and male rule is predicted in the Bible is in Genesis 3:16, as one of the results of the fall.
+The gospel message says that we – God’s people and the earth – will be saved from the results of the fall.
 Jesus did not save us so we could continue behaving like the fallen.

 No. gender role proponents, the popularity of “50 Shades of Grey” does not mean it is right to keep women below men (as long as you don’t actually cane her in some room of pain).
 Instead, it speaks of a deeply broken world that needs the Jesus who “proclaims freedom and sets the oppressed free (Luk 4:18), who will not break a bruised reed.
 (Mat 12:20)